 - The Police.

 As you can see, the list could be endless.
 Any legal entity can be held to be liable for causing an accident.
+Wheelchair accident claims might be possible if you can prove somebody else caused the accident in which you were injured.
 If you are unsure who is liable in your own claim, speak to our claims team to find out today.